Debt Collection Practices

 The OCCC frequently receives questions and complaints from consumers about the negative debt collection practices they experience.
 Examples of unlawful creditor behavior include excessive amounts of telephone calls to debtors, misrepresentation of the facts to third parties, threats of arrest, and illegal repossession.

-If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or fill out a complaint form and send it to this agency (mailing address, e-mail address, and fax number provided on the form).
+If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or submit a complaint to this agency.

 Sometimes lenders contract with independent debt collection firms to manage their accounts.
 This agency has no regulatory authority over these third-party collectors.
 If you have a complaint about a professional agency or a third-party debt collector, you may wish to call the Texas Attorney General's Consumer Protection Hotline at 800.621.0508.
 That agency accepts complaints of this kind and has additional information about debt collection.
 You may also want to file a complaint with American Collectors Association of Texas, an organization representing third-party collection agencies in Texas.